aws/aws-xray-sdk-python/docs/thirdparty.rst

 Third Party Library Support
 ===========================

-The SDK supports boto3, botocore, requests, sqlite3 and mysql-connector.
+The SDK supports aioboto3, aiobotocore, boto3, botocore, requests, sqlite3 and mysql-connector.

 To patch, use code like the following in the main app::